chpanagakos/greek-physics-rag/README.md

 # Misconception Diagnosis for Greek Physics Exams — RAG Pipeline

-Given a Panhellenic (Πανελλήνιες) collisions problem and a student's incorrect attempt, this system retrieves the relevant official methodology and surfaces **candidate misconceptions** from a hand-built taxonomy — for a tutor to confirm, not to replace one.
+Given a Panhellenic (Πανελλαδικές) collisions problem and a student's incorrect attempt, this system retrieves the relevant official methodology and surfaces **candidate misconceptions** from a hand-built taxonomy — for a tutor to confirm, not to replace one.

 **Live demo:** [PLACEHOLDER — Hugging Face Spaces URL]